 Most engine parts begin to fail after considerable periods of use.
 These parts include breather elements, spark plugs, air filters, and PVC valves.
 Regularly check these components and repair them when necessary.
 Consider replacing them altogether if they are significantly worn out.

 Consider maintaining important parts of your vehicle’s frame and body.
-Check the pads, drums, tires and brake calipers and replace them where necessary.
+Check the brake system including pads, drums, tires and brake calipers and replace them where necessary.
 Changing your tires regularly will increase tread life.

 The automatic transmission fluid should not exceed 100,000 miles before it can be changed.
 Failure to change the automatic transmission fluid regularly may lead to engine damage.
 Whenever you perform a filter or full oil change, check your engine components to ensure everything is in the best condition possible.